retro-git/agl/README.md

 3006712c 0063
 ```
 - Entering this compiled GameShark into an emulator (or any other way to run GameShark), we can see that the code works as expected.

+## Future development ideas
+* Better error messages when compilation fails.
+* Frontend website to try out the language without the CLI tool, with built-in examples.
+* Support for more platforms (PS2, Dreamcast).
+* Support encoding variables in binary.
+* Syntax highlighting.